kmjennison/dfp-prebid-setup/README.md

 [![Build Status](https://travis-ci.org/kmjennison/dfp-prebid-setup.svg?branch=master)](https://travis-ci.org/kmjennison/dfp-prebid-setup)

-# DFP Setup Tool for Prebid
+# Setup Tool for Prebid and GAM (previously DFP)
-An automated DFP line item generator for [Prebid.js](http://prebid.org/)
+An automated line item generator for [Prebid.js](http://prebid.org/) and Google Ad Manager (previously DFP)

 ## Overview
-When setting up Prebid, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Doubleclick.
+When setting up Prebid, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Google Ad Manager (GAM).

 This tool automates setup for new header bidding partners.
 You define the advertiser, placements, and Prebid settings; then, it creates an order with one line item per price level, attaches creatives, and sets placement and Prebid key-value targeting.

 While this tool covers typical use cases, it might not fit your needs.
 Check out the [limitations](#limitations) before you dive in.

+_Note: Doubleclick for Publishers (DFP) was recently renamed to Google Ad Manager (GAM), so this repository may refer to GAM as DFP._

 ## Getting Started

 ### Creating Google Credentials
-_You will need credentials to access your DFP account programmatically.
-This summarizes steps from [DFP docs](https://developers.google.com/doubleclick-publishers/docs/authentication) and the DFP Python libary [auth guide](https://github.com/googleads/googleads-python-lib)._
+_You will need credentials to access your GAM account programmatically.
+This summarizes steps from [GAM docs](https://developers.google.com/ad-manager/docs/authentication) and the Google Ads Python libary [auth guide](https://github.com/googleads/googleads-python-lib)._

-1. If you haven't yet, sign up for a [DFP account](https://www.doubleclickbygoogle.com/solutions/revenue-management/dfp/).
+1. If you haven't yet, sign up for a [GAM account](https://admanager.google.com/).
 2. Create Google developer credentials
    * Go to the [Google Developers Console Credentials page](https://console.developers.google.com/apis/credentials).
    * On the **Credentials** page, select **Create credentials**, then select **Service account key**.
    * Select **New service account**, and select JSON key type.
 You can leave the role blank.
    * Click **Create** to download a file containing a `.json` private key.
-3. Enable API access to DFP
+3. Enable API access to GAM
-   * Sign into your [DFP account](https://www.google.com/dfp/).
+   * Sign into your [GAM account](https://admanager.google.com/).
 You must have admin rights.
    * In the **Admin** section, select **Global settings**
    * Ensure that **API access** is enabled.
    * Click the **Add a service account user** button.